sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
+Leaf arrangement pattern in a sunflower, for example.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [UI Color Palette /one・wcag Color Palette Manager for Apps & Websites](https://uicp.ylb.lt/website-download), by Aurélien Grimaud: Color Palettes that meet WCAG Guidelines and Operations
+- [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
+- [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.
+- [Smart Truncate](https://github.com/ozgurgunes/Sketch-Smart-Truncate), by Ozgur Gunes: Truncates text in selected layers, symbol overrides or even all overrides of all instances of a symbol to given length.
+- [Baseline Offsetter](https://github.com/ozgurgunes/Sketch-Baseline-Offsetter), by Ozgur Gunes: Raise, lower, set or reset the baseline of multiple text layers with a single command.
+- [Symbol States](https://github.com/ozgurgunes/Sketch-Symbol-States), by Ozgur Gunes: A Sketch plugin which saves overrides of a symbol instance as states to be applyable on another instance of that symbol later.
+- [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
+- [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
+- [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
 - [Phrase Strings Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
 Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase Strings plugin.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data